 Have your say

-Print copies of the Statement of Proposal and Submission form are available at the Upper Hutt Council Civic Centre (838 - 842 Fergusson Drive) and Upper Hutt Central and Pinehaven Libraries.
-Alternatively, you can have your say using the online form below.
+Information about this was made available on our website, and printed copies of the Statement of Proposal and Submission form are available at the Upper Hutt Council Civic Centre (838 - 842 Fergusson Drive) and Upper Hutt Central and Pinehaven Libraries.